 Discover more in museums

-And for a bit of culture about the island’s history, its people and its products, we recommend visiting a few of these places
+And for a bit of culture about the island’s history, its people and its products, we recommend visiting a few places:

 - The old center of Teguise, the former capital of Lanzarote, with its beautiful church.